Raihanul Abedin: Water Board Authority and Development

-After Petrobangla, Abedin was made the managing director of the Dhaka Water and Sewerage Authority (WASA), by the military-backed government of Bangladesh.
-He was given charge of the sector when ammonia and other impurities concentrations were severely high, which resulted in his taking an initiative to set a pre-treatment plant for controlling the ammonia concentration.
-It was to be supervised by Danish International Development Agency of the Ministry of Foreign Affairs of the Kingdom of Denmark and funded by Asian Development Bank.
+After Petrobangla, Abedin was made the managing director of the Dhaka Water and Sewerage Authority (WASA) by the military-backed government of Bangladesh.
+He was given charge of the sector when ammonia and other impurity concentrations were severely high, which resulted in his taking the initiative to set up a pre-treatment plant for controlling the ammonia concentration.
+It was to be supervised by the Danish International Development Agency of the Ministry of Foreign Affairs of the Kingdom of Denmark and funded by the Asian Development Bank.
 He also talked about the World Bank-funded sewage treatment facility that improves water conditions.

 The national board was already on the deep end of the water shortage, by at least 350 million litres, with the demand for the metropolitan capital of Dhaka being around 2 billion L. The national electricity crisis of the power grid was a major problem, as due to low voltage and frequent blackouts, maximum capacity could not be delivered.
 Raihanul Abedin was shocked by the previous paper works.
-Dhaka had a population of over 6 million but Dhaka Wasa had only 150 thousand customers.
-This proved why Dhaka Wasa was suffering from major losses in revenue since the beginning of time.
-Abedin took that into mind and founded a team that will go from house to house and inquire about their and water supplies.
-By the time Abedin resigned from his post, Dhaka Wasa's revenue went up by almost 300% and for the first time in the history of Dhaka Wasa, it was a profitable organisation.
-There were many complaints that there wasn't sufficient water to fulfill the basic demands of the public of Dhaka so Abedin devised a plan to construct another water treatment plant.
-After hearing negative comments from many experienced and influential people such as "no one could do it in the last 20 years and no one can do it now, just relax and let things be as it is", Abedin took nothing into importance and devised a plan to get the job done.
-He contacted World Bank for funds and after the approval came from World Bank, he gained the approval of the Chief Advisor.
-After three years the plans were passed, the construction for the new phase is currently under way.
+Dhaka had a population of over 6 million, but Dhaka WASA had only 150 thousand customers.
+This proved why Dhaka WASA had been suffering from major losses in revenue since the beginning of time.
+Abedin took that into mind and founded a team that will go from house to house and inquire about their water supplies.
+By the time Abedin resigned from his post, Dhaka WASA's revenue went up by almost 300% and for the first time in the history of Dhaka WASA, it was a profitable organisation.
+There were many complaints that there wasn't sufficient water to fulfill the basic demands of the public of Dhaka, so Abedin devised a plan to construct another water treatment plant.
+After hearing negative comments from many experienced and influential people, such as "no one could do it in the last 20 years and no one can do it now, just relax and let things be as it is", Abedin took nothing into importance and devised a plan to get the job done.
+He contacted the World Bank for funds, and after the approval came from the World Bank, he gained the approval of the chief advisor.
+After three years the plans were passed; the construction for the new phase is currently under way.
 Abedin's dream to fulfill the demands of the public is actually coming true.
-He was asked by a journalist whether he would mind if his name wouldn't be mentioned in this project and he replied kindly, "I did this for the good of the public, I just did my job, and seeing the public pleased is all I could ever want.
+He was asked by a journalist whether he would mind if his name wouldn't be mentioned in this project, and he replied kindly, "I did this for the good of the public, I just did my job, and seeing the public pleased is all I could ever want.
 Cutting a red ribbon is not a big deal".